I did a 10-day juice fast… Here’s why.

 The main detoxing ingredients I made sure to include in every recipe were celery, coriander (cilantro), parsley and dark leafy greens.

 I drank four juices a day, consuming as much water and peppermint tea as I liked.
-To some, it may sound like living hell, but it really isn’t.
+To some, it may sound like a living hell, but it really isn’t.
 The times I felt most hungry were in the evenings, so to help with this, I drank lots of water and herbal tea.

-By the end of the cleanse, I was amazed at how great I felt.
 I found the most difficult times to keep to my juice cleanse were when my housemates were cooking dinner, and I could smell the food they were making.
 Other than that, I rarely felt hungry.

-Now, this is not a quick way to lose weight.
+Juice cleansing is not a quick way to lose weight.
 I definitely lost some weight and felt slimmer around the middle, but I wouldn’t do it for that sole purpose.
 It is, however, a fantastic way to kick-start a healthy eating routine and feel good.

 Breaking a Fast